 The weather conditions on the Skinakas peak are very favorable for astronomical observations.
-This is due to the fact that its altitude is fairly high (1750m) and it is located on the north side of the island of Crete, just 22km from the coast.
+This is due to the fact that its altitude is fairly high (1750m) and that it is located on the north side of the island of Crete, just 22km from the coast.
 As it can be seen in the satellite photo to the right, showing the island of Crete and Africa in yellow at the top of the photo, since the winds are typically from the north and the closest land mass to the north is the island of Santorini, some 140km away, the flow of air reaching the Skinakas peak is laminar.
 Only when there are strong winds from the south (top of the photo to the right), sometimes including dust from the Sahara desert, there is turbulence.

 More specifically, using a two-aperture Differential Image Motion Monitor (DIMM), which is a device measuring the astronomical seeing, it was shown that the Skinakas Summit is indeed an excellent site, probably among the best in Europe.
 The observations took place over 43 consecutive nights during the months of May and June and reveal a median astronomical seeing of 0.7 arcsec.